iampjeetsingh/TLE/README.md

 - **BOT_TOKEN**: the Discord Bot Token for your bot.
 - **LOGGING_COG_CHANNEL_ID**: the [Discord Channel ID](https://support.discord.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID-) of a Discord Channel where you want error messages sent to.
 - **ALLOW_DUEL_SELF_REGISTER**: boolean value indicating if self registration for duels is enabled.
-- **TLE_ADMIN**: the name of the role that can run admin commands of the bot.
-If this is not set, the role name will default to "Admin".
 - **TLE_MODERATOR**: the name of the role that can run moderator commands of the bot.
 If this is not set, the role name will default to "Moderator".
-- **STORAGE_BUCKET**: the link of firebase storage bucket to save backups of database
+- **STORAGE_BUCKET**(Optional): the link of firebase storage bucket for saving backups.
+Note: this variable is only required when you want to enable automated backups to firebase storage (If you are deploying on heroku, you need to enable this otherwise you might lose data every 24 hrs).
+- **CLIST_API_TOKEN**: https://clist.by is used to fetch list of upcoming contests, just replace your clist username and api key into the environment file.

 #### For Setting Up Backups to Firebase Storage